baianat/vuse/README.md

 ### v-styler

-This directive is automatically injected in your section components, and can be used to facilitate editing elements greatly since it has support for multiple elements types like `div`, `a`, `button` and `p` tags as well.
+This directive is automatically injected in your section components, and can be used to facilitate editing elements greatly, since it has support for multiple element types like `div`, `a`, `button` and `p` tags as well.

-To tell styler which variable to update you pass it as directive expression e.g.: `v-styler="$sectionData.button"`
+To tell styler which variable to update, you pass it as directive expression e.g. `v-styler="$sectionData.button"`

-The styler directive has three types `text`, `button`, or `section`.
-By default the directive can tell the type from the element tag or from provided schema.
+The styler directive has four types `text`, `button`, `section` or `grid`.
+By default, the directive can know the type implicitly, from the element tag or from the provided schema.

-If you want to sepcify the type you can pass it as a directive modifier e.g.: `v-styler.button="$sectionData.button"`.
+If you want to explicitly specify the type, you can pass it as a directive modifier e.g. `v-styler.button="$sectionData.button"`.

 ### Using the section

-Until now we have only been creating our section component, we now need to introduce it to our builder so it can use it:
+Until now, we have only been creating our section component, we now need to introduce it to our builder so it can use it:

 ```js
 import Builder from 'vuse';